Steps to followfollowCall us: 514 270-8462

 Are youconcerned by violence?

-- Do you ever scream or throw hurtful and derogatory words at your partner?
+- Do you ever lose control, then scream or throw hurtful and derogatory words at your partner?

 - Do you tend to mismanage your anger when you feel frustrated or upset?

-- Have you ever gripped or hustled your partner or child to force them to obey you?
+- Have you ever gripped or hustled your partner or child to force them to listen to you?

-- Have you noticed that your partner or your children are afraid of you and have lost trust in you, without understanding why?
+- Have you noticed that you end up in a lot of tense situations, and that your partner or your children are afraid of you or have lost trust in you, without understanding why?

 Admitting yourviolence problem